 40. Explore densities of different liquids in a transparent beaker

-41. Explore friction of different objects by rolling them down slides at your local playground
+41. Explore the friction of different objects by rolling them down slides at your local playground

 Want to learn more about friction?
 Here are more experiments to help explore friction.